Welcome back to Aberdeen Art Gallery

 Is the shop open?

-Yes, the shop is open to ticket holders - please follow the one-way system and keep your distance from other visitors (2m).
+Yes.
+Please keep your distance from other visitors (2m).
 Contactless payment preferred.

 Schools and learning